Chari Hawkins: 2022

 At the 2022 USATF Indoor Championships, she won her first national title, setting a Pentathlon personal best of 4492 and qualifying for the World Indoor Championships.
 At World Indoors in Belgrade, she recorded a no mark in the long jump and did not complete the pentathlon.
 In June, she earned recognition by USATF for Athlete of the Week for her first-place finish in the heptathlon at the World Athletics Combined Events Tour Gold event held in Arona, Spain where she achieved a personal best with 6,243 points.

 2023

 In 2023, she made her return to the global championships with an 8th place finish in the Heptathlon at the World Championships in Budapest.

 2024

 In March 2024, Hawkins placed 7th at the World Indoor Championships.
 At the US Olympic Trials she achieved a personal best in three events, and a new overall best score of 6,456 points, to place 2nd.

 During the second event at the 2024 Summer Olympics, in the High jump, Hawkins failed to clear her first height of 1.71 metres, and scored zero points, putting her out of contention for a Heptathlon medal.
 She ended up finishing 21st, which was last of all the athletes who completed the seven events.

 2025

-In 2025 Chari ran the London Marathon, changing course after a rough Olympic run.
+In 2025 Hawkins ran the London Marathon, changing course after a rough Olympic run.
 She ran the course in 4:14:30, placing 6670 within the female field and 22142 overall.